TamTunnel/Apache-TacticalMesh/docs/LAYMANS_GUIDE.md

-# Layman's Guide to Apache TacticalMesh
+# Layman's Guide to TacticalMesh

-This guide explains Apache TacticalMesh in simple, non-technical terms.
+This guide explains TacticalMesh in simple, non-technical terms.

 ## What is it?

-**Apache TacticalMesh** is open-source software that lets military units, first responders, and disaster teams communicate even when cell towers are down or radios are jammed.
+**TacticalMesh** is open-source software that lets military units, first responders, and disaster teams communicate even when cell towers are down or radios are jammed.
 It automatically routes messages through nearby team members—like a smart relay race.
 It's free, works anywhere, and replaces $50,000 proprietary radios with commodity laptops.

 I built it to solve a real problem: soldiers losing comms in the field cost lives.